markwalet/laravel-changelog/README.md

 php artisan vendor:publish --provider="MarkWalet\Changelog\ChangelogServiceProvider"
 ```

-When you publish these vendor assets, you can also edit the default template that is used when generating the changelog.
+When you publish these vendor assets, you can also edit the default template that is used when generating the changelog markdown file.
 The template file can be found in `resources/views/vendor/changelog/changelog.blade.php`.